oflynned/Mongoize-ORM/README.md

 ### Quick start

 You just need to implement the two abstract classes `Schema` and `BaseDocument` to get started with using Mongoize-ORM.
+You'll also need to implement your own model type extending `BaseModelType` for the TypeScript layer of things.

 ```
 import { Schema, BaseDocument, BaseModelType } from 'mongoize-orm'